Clicky

 About me.

-I'm an assistant professor in the mathematics department at the University of Southern California.
+I'm an assistant professor in the mathematics department at the University of Southern California, and also a visitor at Seoul National University until the end of the calendar year.
 Previously, I was a Ritt Assisant Professor in the mathematics department at Columbia University, and an NSF postdoctoral research fellow and pure mathematics instructor at Columbia during 2017-2019 and at MIT during 2016-2017.
 During Fall 2021 I was a member at the Institute for Advanced Study.
-My work is partially supported by NSF grant DMS-2105578.
+I gratefully acknowledge the National Science FoundationMy work is currently supported by the NSF Division of Mathematical Sciences grants DMS-2506639, DMS-2533874, and DMS-2105578.

 Research interests.